scrumpygeo/5.blog-react-redux-thunk/README.md

 ## React Redux Thunk Blog using jsonPlaceholder API

+This app demonstrates the basic use of React Redux with Redux-Thunk to access an API.
-App grabs blog data from API then makes a 2nd request to grab user data relating to the blog while minimizing number of requests.
+It grabs dummy blog data from API to store a list of posts then makes a 2nd request to grab user data relating to each blog post while minimizing number of API requests.

 Setup: